 TerrorBull Games are on a mission to rediscover and ressurect the forgotten tradition of using board games to tackle real life dilemmas.
 If you want to know what really makes us tick, read our manifesto.
 If you want some history of dubious veracity, read on...

-We're not sure what else you want from an "About Us" page.
+So what do you really want from an "About Us" page?
 I mean, you know these pages are just the product of a carefully managed and manipulated marketing message, right?
 Expecting a company to talk about itself honestly on its own website is like asking the IPCC to objectively investigate police brutality.

 A Brief History of TBG

 You could call TerrorBull Games an experiment in activisism, but that sounds way too serious.
 It's both more accidental and fun than that; a by-product of a private project that got out of control.
 Not very sexy, but that really is the truth.
 That "private project" was War on Terror, the boardgame.
 Long before TerrorBull Games existed, we were designing this game as a personal response to the absurdity surrounding us.

 As time progressed and it became gradually clearer that we really were going to make this game and War on Terror was going to be a real product that people could buy and play, we realised we needed to form a company, mainly to attract investment.
 This got us thinking - what would a company that makes War on Terror the board game be like?
 Clearly it would be badass, but what would it want to achieve?